All Local Conserved Quantities of the One-Dimensional Hubbard Model

 On the other hand, for the one-dimensional Hubbard model, the structure of the local conserved quantities $Q_k$ remains a mystery.
-The problem is that there was no recursive way to construct them, unlike the XYZ case, because of the absence of the boost operator~\cite{GRABOWSKI1995299, boostnote}.
+The problem is that there was no recursive way to construct them~\cite{wadachinote}, unlike the XYZ case, because of the absence of the boost operator~\cite{GRABOWSKI1995299, boostnote}.
 This comes from the fact that the Hubbard model is not Lorentz invariant due to the separation of spin and charge excitations with different velocities~\cite{PhysRevB.42.10553,PhysRevLett.86.5096,10.21468/SciPostPhys.9.3.040}.
 The first three non-trivial charges have been found before: $Q_3$~\cite{Shastry1986,shastry1988BF01022987}, $Q_4$~\cite{Grosse1989,Zhou1990}, and $Q_5$~\cite{GRABOWSKI1995299}.
-From these expressions, Grabowski and Mathieu conjectured that $Q_k$ is constructed of products of local conserved densities of spin-$1/2$ XX chain, and its coefficients are trivially the power of the coupling constant $\pm U^j$~\cite{GRABOWSKI1995299}.
-However, what kind of products of XX conserved densities should appear in $Q_k$ was unknown.
+From these expressions, Grabowski and Mathieu conjectured that $Q_k$ is constructed of products of local conserved densities of the spin-$1/2$ XX chain~\cite{GRABOWSKI1995299}.
+However, what kind of products of the XX charges are allowed in $Q_k$ was unknown.

 In this Letter, we reveal the structure of the local conserved quantities $Q_k$ in the one-dimensional Hubbard model and present their exact expressions.
-We prove $Q_k$ is the linear combination of \textit{connected diagrams}, a notation for the particular kind of products of the local conserved density of XX chain.
-With this notation, we find the expressions of the higher order charges $Q_{k\geq 6}$ and nontrivial coefficients other than $\pm U^j$ appear there.
+We prove $Q_k$ is a linear combination of \textit{connected diagrams}, a notation for the particular kind of products of the XX charges.
+With this notation, we find the expressions of the higher-order charges $Q_{k\geq 6}$, and nontrivial coefficients appear there.
 We derive the recursion equation for these coefficients of the connected diagrams in $Q_k$.
-We also prove the local conserved quantities we obtained are complete.
+There are no other local charges independent of our $Q_k$, and any local charges are written in the linear combination of $Q_k$.

 \textit{Hamiltonian and notations.---} The Hamiltonian of the one-dimensional Hubbard model is